 - Design – I need to modify the design to support 30% more servers and reduce oversubscription to 1:1.
 Or I am starting from scratch and need to connect 5000 servers with 2:1 oversubscription.

 - Build – I would like to use an IP un-numbered addressing scheme for my fabric links and use alternative vendor devices in the design for incremental capacity, and I want to de-commission some devices that were giving me grief in the past.
-I want to add new L3 security zone connecting a number of L2 domains.
+I want to add a new L3 security zone connecting a number of L2 domains.

 - Deploy – I want to deploy changes incrementally, during a maintenance window